wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 #### Simulating Load Imbalance

 To gain hands-on experience, use the simulation app below on your own and to answer the practice questions hereafter.

 This app allows you to pick a number of cores and a number of tasks to run on these cores.
-Try first with a single core running 5 tasks (you can vary the per/task amount of work in Gflop, but this value does not impact the overall execution pattern).
-The "Host
-Utilization" graph displays the execution as  in Figure 1 above.
+Try first with a single core running 5 tasks.
+Note  that you can vary the per/task amount of work in Gflop, but this value does not impact the overall execution pattern.
+The "Host Utilization" graph displays the execution as  in Figure 1 above.
 Now try running a number of tasks and cores where the number of tasks does not evenly divide the number of cores.
 Looking at the host utilization graph again, now you will be able to see idle time for some of the cores (in light pink).
 Whenever we can see idle time on the graph, parallel efficiency is below 100%.

 <div class="ui accordion fluid app-ins">
   <div class="title">